Stroke recovery apps are a great way to get your reps in.

 And since repetition and consistency are key for rewiring the brain, we think Lumosity is a great addition to everyone’s stroke rehabilitation regimen.

 Some symptoms of dementia and cognitive decline are difficulty with thinking, reasoning, and problem solving.

-Luckily, practicing those skills will help you get better at them; and the What’s the Difference app is a fun way to get that practice in!
+Luckily, massed practice helps the brain recover after stroke; and the What’s the Difference app is a fun way to get that practice in!

 The app challenges you to spot the small difference between two almost-identical photos.

 Our best advice is to try to play the game for a small amount of time every day.